cloud-design-dev/ibmcloud-python-examples/README.md

     containers:
      - Get a Vulnerability advisor scan for all images in the IBM Container Registry

+    schematics:
+     - List all workspaces in the region along with id and status
+     - Retrieve workspace outputs
     ```

 See the main [README](cloud/README.md) for configuring the most common Environment variables and information on the various python modules that need to be installed.